Degamisu/Console-Weather-App/README.md

 ## About

-This app is a console based weather app.
+This app is a console-based weather app.
 You can choose between 2 options for location.
 You can **Specify** the location, or you can automatically find the location based off of **GPS tracking**.
 This is a very fast and reliable service that is being updated frequently.

 ## Important Information